rht-labs/enablement-docs/exercises/5-non-functionals-strike-back/README.md

 2. Add Code Coverage reporing to the build for gaining greater insight into test improvements.

-2. Add `npm run lint:ci` to the Frontend and report the result using the Checkstyle Plugin in Jenkins.
+2. Add `npm run lint` to the Frontend and report the result using the Checkstyle Plugin in Jenkins.

 2. Create a new Jenkins job to run some light performance testing against the API layer using the perf tests tasks.